 Comments and suggestions regarding the Accessibility Guide are welcome and can be submitted through the online feedback form*.

-*Submissions to the Library’s anonymous feedback form are reviewed by the Director, the Head of Public Services, Head of Collections & Course Support Services, and the Budget & Operations Administrator.
+*Submissions to the Library’s anonymous feedback form are reviewed by the Associate Dean, the Head of Public Services, Head of Collections & Course Support Services, and the Budget & Operations Administrator.
 Comments are forwarded to other library and campus staff if the content is relevant to their work.

 Text on this page created by UW Libraries is licensed under a CC BY-NC 4.0 License.
 Images and video are not included.See details.